Business tax return in Quebec - accounting documents

 • Receipts for all deductible expenses

-• Lease, loan, and service agreements
+• Rental, loan and service contracts

 • GST/QST returns filed during the year